 We Streaties love travelling and love eating.
 As locals, we are aware of the importance of the right tip given by a local at the right time to the right traveller.
-“Where to eat” in a city is normally the biggest obsession for us.
+“Where to eat” in a city is normally the biggest question for foodies on a trip.
+We’ve got you covered my dear!
+In this article you will find the best restaurants in Catania recommended by local Streaty guides.

 My dear streaties, this is our short list of the best traditional restaurants to try in Catania, not just good restaurants but the top of the pop restaurants beloved by Catanesi.
 If you are reading this blog post it’s probably because you have already joined our Catania street food tour and now you wanna try some more elaborate dish of Sicilian cuisine…or you simply googled “best restaurants in Catania”!
 Enjoy it!